shoefer/shoefer.github.io/_posts/2015-12-29-learning-functions.markdown

 title:  "Learning Functions from Data: A Primer"
 date:   2015-12-29 23:00:00
 categories: intuds
+tags: machine learning, statistical learning
 comments: true
 intuds-weight: 5
+intuds-category: Learning from Data
 ---

-We should agree by now that [data is a bunch of numbers](/intuds/2015/07/19/data-numbers-representations.html) encoding some information, and that data can be multi-dimensional which makes them live in [vector spaces](/intuds/2015/07/25/vector-spaces.html).
+In the introductory articles we have learned that [data is a bunch of numbers](/intuds/2015/07/19/data-numbers-representations.html) encoding some information, and that data can be multi-dimensional which makes them live in [vector spaces](/intuds/2015/07/25/vector-spaces.html).
 We have also looked at the core competence of machine intelligence: applying functions  [functions](/intuds/2015/12/28/functions.html) to data.
-In this post we will look at the most powerful tool of machine intelligence: learning functions from data.
+In this and the following posts we will look at the most powerful tool of machine intelligence: learning functions from data.

-So grab a cup of tea and focus: this is probably the most central and important post in this series of articles!
-Why?
-Because if we found a way to learn functions, we could in principle solve all the problems stated in the introductory article; since all of these problems require computing a function!
+The roadmap is as follows.
+In this article, we will understand why learning function from data is in principle rather straightforward.
+Indeed, at the end of this article we will have a developed a very simple learning method.

+The next few posts will then get bring us back down to earth and elicit three fundamental problems that learning from data has, and discuss solutions to these problems.
+This will endow you with a powerful intuition of how learning from data works and what its current limitations are.

 <!--
 QUESTION: better explain by intuitive example, e.g. correlating the hypothesis that it is raining to the